MiraiPitch/Aya/README.md

 Available system prompts:
 - **aya_default** - Default prompt for CLI version
 - **aya_default_gui** - Default prompt for GUI version
-- **sales_assistant** - Assistant specialized for giving tips during a sales call with a customer (should be used to only output text to the live hints tool)
 - **slides_improvement_assistant** - Assistant for improving presentation slides (should be used with screen capture)
-- **ui_improvement_assistant.txt** - Assistant for UI/UX improvements (should be used with screen capture)
+- **ui_improvement_assistant** - Assistant for UI/UX improvements (should be used with screen capture)
+- **daily_scrum_assistant** - ScrumMaster assistant for facilitating Daily Scrum meetings
+- **sales_assistant** - Assistant for giving tips during a sales call with a customer (should be used to only output text to the live hints tool)
+- **buyer_assistant** - Assistant for buyers during calls with sellers to verify information and provide negotiation support (should be used to only output text to the live hints tool)

 You can add your own system prompts to any subfolder of the `system_prompts` folder.